panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 Don't forget to indicate the dependencies for hooks that accept callbacks as arguments: e.g. `useEffect(callback, deps)`, `useCallback(callback, deps)`.
 That allows you to solve the stale closures.

-Do not store infrastructure data (like information about component rendering cycle, `setTimeout()` or `useInterval()` ids) into the state.
+Do not store infrastructure data (like information about component rendering cycle, `setTimeout()` or `setInterval()` ids) into the state.
 The rule of thumb is to keep such data into references.

 Finally, do not forget to clean up your side-effects, if that's the case.